HelenLiu0609/HelenLiu0609/README.md

 Ongoing Projects
 --
 ■	__Experiments__

-1. Computational Mechanisms of Value Representation in Risky Decision Making
+1. Computational Mechanisms of Value Representation in Risky Decision from Experience
 2. Decomposing the Decreasing impatience Effect in Delay Discounting
+3. Time Bank Policy in China
 4. Loss Aversion in Driving

 ■	__Meta-research__